TriumphLLC/Blend4Web/doc_src/workflow.rst

 The work on a project, of course, should always start with creating it.

 The easiest way to create a new project is to use the :ref:`Project Manager <project_manager>`.
-To do it, press the Create New Project button at the top of the Project Manager’s main window.
+To do it, run the Project Manager (either from Blender or from index page) and press the Create New Project button at the top of the Project Manager’s main window.

 The other way is to use the *project.py* command line script, which is more versatile.
 Working with this script is described :ref:`here <creating_a_project>`.